 We have built a single, integrated solution that enables our customers to rapidly develop, deploy, and operate large-scale Enterprise AI applications across any infrastructure.
-Customers can deploy C3 AI products on all major public cloud infrastructures, private cloud or hybrid environments, or directly on their servers and processors.
-We provide four primary families of software solutions:
+Customers can deploy C3 AI applications on all major public cloud infrastructures, private cloud or hybrid environments, or directly on their servers and processors.
+We provide our customers and partners with an antidote to AI vendor lock-in.